xreydak1lla/osaka-horror-game-updates/README.md

-# Osaka Horror Game Updates

-Public Windows release packages used by the Osaka Horror Game automatic updater.

-The launcher verifies every downloaded archive using SHA-256 before installing it.
+OSAKA HORROR GAME INSTALLER INSTRUCTIONS

+Players should only download:
+OsakaHorrorGameInstaller.exe
+The other two files are used automatically:
+The ZIP contains game updates. latest-windows.json tells the launcher which version to download and verifies it.